sweng-epfl/public/exercises/design-patterns-ui/QUIZ.md

 # DP & UI quiz

-## Factory Method Design Pattern

-What Object-Oriented Progamming feature makes the original GOF Factory Method pattern possible?
-Select one.

-- [ ] Polymorphism
-- [ ] Encapsulation
-- [ ] Interfaces
-- [ ] Static methods

-Which of the following statements are true?
-Select all that apply.

-- [ ] Both the Static Factory Method and original GOF Factory Method are meant to control the number of instances that exist in a system
-- [ ] The GOF Factory Method can return different types of objects (subtypes of a common base class), while the Static Factory Method returns the same type of object
-- [ ] The Static Factory Method and original GOF Factory Method serve different purposes
-- [ ] The Static Factory Method and original GOF Factory Method are two alternative implementations of the same concept
-- [ ] In the original GOF Factory Method, the "createObject" method that instantiates an member of a class should never be static

-## Abstract Factory Design Pattern

-What are the tradeoffs of the Abstract Factory Pattern?
-Select all that apply.

-- [ ] It's hard to add or remove products
-- [ ] It's hard to add or remove factories
-- [ ] It's hard to switch between product families
-- [ ] It's hard to write unit tests

 ## Singleton Design Pattern

 Consider the following piece of code, which returns an httpClient for establishing a network connection: